MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/ksproperty-cameracontrol-extended-eyegazecorrection.md

 **KSPROPERTY_CAMERACONTROL_EXTENDED_EYEGAZECORRECTION** is a property ID used to control the eye gaze correction on the driver.

 This property ID controls an in-stream correction that a driver can perform to enable high quality image correction for use with preview and recorded images.
-The in-stream correction need to be enabled and disabled in the driver in a uniform way, so that the features may be controlled by either Windows or an application.
+The in-stream correction need to be enabled and disabled in the driver in a uniform way, so that the features are controlled by either Windows or an application.

 Examples of setting KSPROPERTY controls can be found in the [AVStream Camera Sample Driver](https://github.com/Microsoft/Windows-driver-samples/tree/main/avstream/avscamera) on GitHub.

 ## Update to KSPROPERTY_CAMERACONTROL_EXTENDED_EYEGAZECORRECTION control

-Starting in Windows 11, version 22H2, Stare mode has been introduced to existing eye gaze correction control as an optional capability.
+Starting in Windows 11, version 22H2, Stare mode is introduced to the existing eye gaze correction control as an optional capability.

-**KSCAMERA_EXTENDEDPROP_EYEGAZECORRECTION_STARE** is a new flag added to the **KSPROPERTY_CAMERACONTROL_EXTENDED_EYEGAZECORRECTION** control that is used to control the Stare (also known as Teleprompter) mode on the driver.
+**KSCAMERA_EXTENDEDPROP_EYEGAZECORRECTION_STARE** is a new flag added to the **KSPROPERTY_CAMERACONTROL_EXTENDED_EYEGAZECORRECTION** control that is used to control the Stare mode on the driver.

 While the Eye Gaze Correction (also known as Eye Contact) solves for the geometrical problem of camera-display offset, many video scenarios require the user to be looking down at the screen for extended periods of time while also speaking – imagine reading a presentation/document in a call.

-Stare is a more aggressive form of Eye Contact that continually shifts the pixels of the eyes to make it look like you are speaking with your audience even though you might be reading off a script and moving the eyeball rapidly.
+Stare mode is a more aggressive form of Eye Contact that continually shifts the pixels of the eyes to make it look like you're speaking with your audience even though you might be reading off a script and moving the eyeball rapidly.

 ## Usage summary table